Thijmen73/advanced-snake/README.md

 Challenge 3 : Connecting the GitHub repository with VS code.

 Solution : To solve this issue we opened VS code and click on the option "Clone Repository".
-From GitHub, we copy the link to the reporitory of interest and paste it on VS code.
+From GitHub, we copy the link to the reporitory of interest and paste it on VS code, the repository must be save in a file in the computer for accesibility.
 Then the Read.me and LICENCE would show up on the files.

 ...